Designing a Sacred Home Birth Arrival

 How to fill gaps at home:

-• Clay or your sister can learn basic fetal heart rate checks if you feel comfortable with a handheld Doppler.
+• Learn basic fetal heart rate checks if you feel comfortable with a handheld Doppler.

 • Have a written emergency plan: nearest hospital, phone numbers, transport plan.